rcantillan/ricantillan.rbind.io/exampleSite/content/about/main/index.md

   When I'm not immersed in my research, I enjoy exploring the vibrant cultural scene of Santiago and embarking on outdoor adventures in the beautiful Chilean landscapes.

   If you would like to learn more about my work or discuss potential collaborations, please feel free to reach out to me at ricantillan@uc.cl.
-I look forward to connecting with fellow researchers, policymakers, and anyone passionate about understanding and addressing social inequality.

-show_outro: false
+show_outro: true
 outro: |
   <i class="fas fa-glass-cheers pr2"></i>Sincere thanks to [Maëlle Salmon](https://masalmon.eu/) for her help naming this Hugo theme!